-If a secondary tooth is avulsed, the patient should replace it in its socket immediately and seek dental care to stabilize it.
+If a permanent tooth is avulsed, the patient should replace it in its socket immediately and seek dental care to stabilize it.
 If this cannot be done, the tooth should be kept immersed in milk or wrapped in a moistened paper towel and brought to a dentist for replacement and stabilization.
-The tooth should not be scrubbed, because scrubbing may remove viable periodontal ligament fibers, which aid in reattachment.
-A patient with an avulsed tooth should take an antibiotic for several days.
+The tooth can be rinsed gently under cold water for 10 sec if dirty but should not be scrubbed because scrubbing may remove viable periodontal ligament fibers, which aid in reattachment.
+A patient with an avulsed tooth should take an antibiotic (eg, penicillin VK 500 mg po q 6 h) for several days.
 If the avulsed tooth cannot be found, it may have been aspirated, embedded in soft tissue, or swallowed.
 A chest x-ray may be needed to rule out aspiration, but a swallowed tooth is harmless.

 A partially avulsed tooth that is repositioned and stabilized quickly usually is permanently retained.
 A completely avulsed tooth may be permanently retained if replaced in the socket with minimal handling within 30 min to 1 h.
 Both partial and complete avulsions usually ultimately require root canal therapy because the pulp tissue becomes necrotic.
 When replacement of the tooth is delayed, the long-term retention rate drops, and root resorption eventually occurs.
 Nevertheless, a patient may be able to use the tooth for several years.

 Last full review/revision July 2014 by David F. Murchison, DDS, MMS

 Content last modified July 2014